 Reprint Permissions

-The Donella Meadows Institute is eager to share the materials in our archive as widely as possible.
+The Donella Meadows Project is excited to share the materials in our archive as widely as possible.
 We have placed over 700 of our articles under a Creative Commons license, including Dana’s Dear Folks letters and Global Citizens columns.
-Other archive items and pieces not authored by Institute staff are still held under private copyright.
+Other archive items and pieces not authored by Dana or former staff are still held under private copyright.

 To repost, reprint, or share materials designated as Creative Commons, please: